 Johnny: Jacoby is the best frontman there is, in my opinion.
 Every night I was watching him, and I was learning something.
 He’s just so good at what he does, it blows me away.
 During our tour in Europe we were supposed to play after them because we are bigger in that market, and that’s just how it works.
 But I was like, I don’t wanna play after them.
 No way, we’ll play before! (laughs)

-Ice Nine Kills play with the codes of the horror genre, its almost like a circus.
+Ice Nine Kills play with the codes of the horror genre, it‘s almost like a circus.

 Johnny: It’s cool cause it’s unique and I love seeing new stuff.
 They are bringing a new vibe with their move theme and it’s always good to see bands doing something different.
 Of course, the songs are great, but I enjoy it on stage cause it’s almost like theater.